Python3pkg/DarkSkyPy/README.md

 * Read Data Points and Data blocks from the [DarkSky.net](https://darksky.net/dev/) API.

-Sets up a a hierarchical dictionary object that allows easy access to the currently, minutely, hourly, daily, etc. reports with their nested data.
+Sets up a hierarchical dictionary object that allows easy access to the currently, minutely, hourly, daily, etc. reports with their nested data.
 Data can be accessed directly by attributes as a [AttrDict](https://pypi.python.org/pypi/attrdict/2.0.0) object.
 See Package for more information on how AttrDict works.

 Please refer to the API docs [https://darksky.net/dev/docs/forecast](https://darksky.net/dev/docs/forecast) for better understanding of how the Forecast Request is structured and what parameters can be set.